 If you’re having difficulty downloading or accessing materials with your smartphone or tablet, you may just find yourself talking on the phone with Gabe Johnson at the Answer Center.
-He’s one of the Library District’s media mentors and is frequently called upon to assist with questions about eMedia services like OverDrive, hoopla, or Freading and downloading titles to mobile devices like iPads, Androids, and Kindles.
+He’s one of the Library District’s media mentors and is frequently called upon to assist with questions about eMedia services like OverDrive or hoopla, and downloading titles to mobile devices like iPads, Androids, and Kindles.

 “As our library services continue to expand, they’re reaching farther and farther into digital media and emerging technologies,” explains Gabe.
 “By keeping up with technology trends and staying on top of what’s relevant to our community, we can make sure we’re providing the services and tools that our users want and need.”